dashbook/killercoda-scenarios/dashtool-postgres/intro.md

-3. **Automated Data Refresh**: Leveraging Argo Workflows, you'll orchestrate Kubernetes Jobs that use the [Datafusion](https://github.com/apache/arrow-datafusion) query engine to automatically update the target tables based on user-defined schedules.
+3. **Automated Data Refresh**: Leveraging Argo Workflows, you'll orchestrate Kubernetes Jobs that use the [Datafusion](https://github.com/apache/arrow-datafusion) query engine to automatically update the target tables.
 4. **Open Table Format**: Utilizing
    [Apache Iceberg](https://iceberg.apache.org/), you'll store your transformed data in a highly performant table format that can be accessed by query